 Step 3.
 Issue a change of address with USPS.

-Now that you have a new address, you must let all your senders know about it!
+Now that you have a new address, you must let all your senders know!
 One of the easiest ways to do that is by issuing a change of address through USPS.

 Step 4.
 Start checking your Traveling Mailbox account for scanned images of your new mail!